Introduction

 10.1.1.1 - testemail%40cptest.tld [09/15/2020:15:03:07 -0000] "POST /login/?login_only=1 HTTP/1.1" 301 0 "https://10.1.1.1:2096/" "Mozilla/5.0 (Macintosh; Intel Mac OS X 10_14_6) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/85.0.4183.83 Safari/537.36" "-" "-" 2096

-For example, logging into webmail via the "Check Mail" button in the cPanel interface does not post to the /login url.
+Please note that this will only show logins performed through the Webmail login page.
+Logging into Webmail via the "Check Mail" button in the cPanel interface does not post to the /login URL.

 Comments